groundy

 Alibaba’s Qwen series has become the most downloaded open-source model family globally, outpacing Meta’s Llama by download volume in 2025.6 The range is remarkable: Qwen3 covers sizes from 0.5B to 235B, with QwQ-32B as a standalone reasoning model and Qwen2.5-Coder as a specialized code variant.

-The Qwen3.5 release in February 2026 introduced a new architecture that fuses linear attention (Gated Delta Networks) with sparse MoE — delivering 8.6x faster decoding than Qwen3-Max at 32K context while claiming the highest instruction-following scores of any model evaluated on IFBench (76.5), and outperforming GPT-5.2 on MathVision benchmarks (88.6 vs. 83.0).7
+The Qwen3.5 release in February 2026 introduced a new architecture that fuses linear attention (Gated Delta Networks) with sparse MoE, delivering 8.6x faster decoding than Qwen3-Max at 32K context while claiming the highest instruction-following scores of any model evaluated on IFBench (76.5), and outperforming GPT-5.2 on MathVision benchmarks (88.6 vs. 83.0).7 In April 2026 Alibaba previewed Qwen3.6-Max, with improved agentic coding, stronger world knowledge, and more reliable instruction following.
+Community evaluations placed it close to DeepSeek V4 and Kimi K2.6 on open-weights leaderboards.
+(DeepLearning.AI The Batch.
+“Kimi K2.6 Matches Open Qwen3.6 Max.”)

-Most models in the Qwen family carry Apache 2.0 licensing — a meaningful advantage over MIT for enterprise legal teams who need clarity on patent clauses.
+Most models in the Qwen family carry Apache 2.0 licensing, a substantial advantage over MIT for enterprise legal teams who need clarity on patent clauses.
 The closed-source Qwen-Max (API only) remains for users who want the best Alibaba has to offer without self-hosting.

 Kimi: Long Context as a First Principle

 Use case fit: Long-document analysis, research synthesis, and agentic tasks where maintaining coherent context across many tool calls is the bottleneck.
-Less established in pure reasoning benchmarks than DeepSeek-R1, but purpose-built for the long-context retrieval-and-synthesis workflows that break other models.
+With K2.6, Kimi is now competitive on reasoning benchmarks as well as long-context workflows, narrowing the prior gap to DeepSeek-R1.

 Doubao: Consumer Scale, Enterprise Pricing

-ByteDance’s Doubao is arguably the most powerful model in this comparison by deployment scale — over 200 million users on the consumer app as of early 2026 — and the least accessible to international developers.11
+ByteDance’s Doubao is arguably the most powerful model in this comparison by deployment scale, with over 200 million users on the consumer app as of early 2026, and the least accessible to international developers.11

-The Doubao Seed 2.0 family (February 2026) includes four variants covering Pro, Lite, Mini, and Code specializations.
-Doubao Seed 2.0 Pro claims competitive positioning with frontier Western models on AIME 2025 (98.3) and Codeforces (rating 3020), and ranks 6th on the LMSYS Text Arena and 3rd on Vision Arena as of its launch date.12 Doubao-1.5-Pro input pricing sits at approximately $0.11 per million tokens — among the lowest in the comparison.
+The Doubao Seed 2.0 family (February 14, 2026 launch) includes four variants covering Pro, Lite, Mini, and Code specializations.
+Doubao Seed 2.0 Pro claims competitive positioning with frontier Western models on AIME 2025 (98.3) and Codeforces (rating 3020), and ranked 6th on the LMSYS Text Arena and 3rd on Vision Arena as of its launch date.12 Doubao-1.5-Pro input pricing sits at approximately $0.11 per million tokens, among the lowest in the comparison.

 The access barrier is real.
 Standard registration requires a Chinese phone number.
 International enterprise access routes through Volcano Engine (ByteDance’s cloud platform) via negotiated agreements, or through third-party API aggregators.